 - the rising threat of IP theft by corporate insiders,

-- Microsoft now supporting its rights management in Azure, on Apple’s iOS, and on Google’s Android,
+- Microsoft now supports its rights management in Azure, on Apple’s iOS, and on Google’s Android,

 - the pressure to protect intellectual property accessed by remote workers, often on unmanaged home networks and devices.